8BallTV/8ball-cors/README.md

-A simple cors server deployed on fly.io. ggit checkout HEAD -- gContact bhaviksingh@gmail.com for more info
+A simple cors server deployed on fly.io.
+Contact bhaviksingh@gmail.com for more info